 The Heritage Cove Farm Mission

-Heritage Cove Farm promotes recovery for adults with mental illness.
-As a resident of the farm, adults live in a supportive community environment, where they receive therapeutic care, and learn the necessary life, work and coping skills for independent living.
+Heritage Cove Farm promotes recovery for adults with serious mental illness.
+As a resident of the farm, adults live in a small, private community environment.
+Each resident receives individual and group therapeutic support, while strengthening life, work and coping skills necessary for a successful transition to independent living.

 At Heritage Cove Farm, we recognize that your physical environment, meaningful work, fitness and nutrition contribute greatly to the process of healing and recovery.
 We offer the following amenities: